opentofu/vscode-opentofu/README.md

 - [Mikael Olenfalk](https://github.com/mauve) - creating the [vscode-terraform](https://github.com/mauve/vscode-terraform) extension, which was used as a starting point and inspiration for this extension.
 - [Hashicorp Terraform](https://github.com/mauve) - creating the [vscode-terraform](https://github.com/hashicorp/vscode-terraform) extension, which was used as a starting point and inspiration for this extension.
+- [Gamunu Balagalla](http://github.com/gamunu) for creating the first OpenTofu's VSCode extension.
+The [original project](https://github.com/gamunu/vscode-opentofu) was the foundation for this project and the fork was derived from it.

 # Trademarks